forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 > A *PCR test* is a method to detect specific sequences of RNA or DNA.
 PCR doubles specific DNA/RNA strands in cycles called CT cycles.
 The concentration of the DNA/RNA doubles each round, at some point it gets high enough to be detected by some helper method e.g. by optical fluorescence.
 The doubling cycles needed are called CT values.

 ##### From CT-value to Concentration
-As described the PCR method approximately doubles the viral_load each cycle until detectable by the helper method.
+The PCR method approximately doubles pieces of viral RNA present in cycles, until detectable by the helper method.
 To calculate to original viral load, one needs to undo the doubling-cycles.
-Thus a difference of 10 CT-cycles corresponds to an amplification of 2^10=1024: If 10 additional CT cycles are needed the starting viral load was 1024 times smaller ([Calculation](#calculation-of-viral-load-from-ct_value) in the Appendix).
+Thus a difference of 10 CT-cycles roughly corresponds to an amplification of 2^10=1024.
+Thus 10 additional CT cycles are needed, when the starting viral load was 1024 times smaller ([Calculation](./pcr_diagnosis.md#calculation-of-viral-load-from-ct_value) in the [PCR chapter](./pcr_diagnosis.md)).

 ##### PCR Detection Limit
 In theory a single sequence of RNA/DNA can be amplified.
 Practically PCR apparatuses have a detection limit.
 Often this is in the order of a few thousand copies per milliliter.
 This corresponds to a maximal PCR cycle number (often 40).